 Ruby on Rails is a web framework heavy on conventions over configuration.
 All else equal, we should try to follow Rails convention.
-We are currently on version 5.2.3, due for an upgrade to 6.x.x.
+We are currently on version 6.x.x.

 To decrease loading time, we use edge-caching extensively.
 Taking advantage of edge-caching means that we do not go all the way to the server to render every page.
 However this means that, on cached pages, we don't have access to helper methods like

 current_user.
 A page is edge-cached through our CDN (Fastly) if the controller contains this line for the relevant action: